visual-framework/design-system/src/site/brand-guidelines/index.md

 ---
 is_index: true
-title: Brand guidelines
+title: EMBL Brand guidelines
+subtitle: The EMBL brand, with its three core elements - logo, typeface and colour set - is designed to make a memorable impression and signal to people what they can expect from the organisation.
 section: guidelines
 date: 2018-08-22 12:24:50
-layout: layouts/base.njk
+layout: layouts/section.njk
 ---

-# EMBL Brand Guidelines

-The EMBL brand, with its three core elements - logo, typeface and colour set - is designed to make a memorable impression and signal to people what they can expect from the organisation.

 The EMBL Brand is the organisation’s visual identity in print and online.